 If we sound excited shocked, it's because we are.
-This is the first time we've seen a 100,000-point bonus on one of our favorite travel cards since way back in 2021 – and honestly, we were sure we'd never see it again.
-Considering the standard bonus on this card is just 60,000 points (with a slightly lower spending requirement), we're more than happy to be wrong!
+This is the second time we've seen a 100,000-point bonus on one of our favorite travel cards in the last year and change – and honestly, we were sure we'd never see it again.
+Combined with all the new benefits like a $100 hotel credit and $120 to cover Global Entry or TSA PreCheck, we consider this the best card travel card offer … ever.

 Learn more about the *csp*.